PostHog/posthog.com/contents/tutorials/event-tracking-guide.md

 PostHog provides the ability to aggregate events by groups.
 Groups allow you to track and manage events, not at an individual user level, but at a “company,” “organization,” “project” or another broader entity level.

-For example, if you had multiple deployments for different companies in your app, you could group events by each company.
+For example, if you had multiple deployments for different companies in your product, you could group events by each company.
 Another example is instead of calling capture after using identify or with the distinct user id, you can call a group or add the group data to the capture call.

 <MultiLanguage>